Profiscience/ko-component-router/docs/middleware.md

 *Why is the next page's before render middleware called before this one is disposed entirely!?*

-Because doing prevents intermediate whitespace while asynchronous before render middleware is executing.
+Because doing so prevents intermediate whitespace while asynchronous before render middleware is executing.

 ---